Hammond School (South Carolina): History

 In 1972, Hammond Academy's tax exemption was revoked by the IRS when it refused to document that it had a racially nondiscriminatory admissions policy.
 In 1976, a school administrator told John Egerton the school did not want the tax exemption because the school was "better off without negroes".
 The administrator further opined that "segregation is coming back to this country" because it is a "more natural condition."

 The school initially eschewed extracurricular activities in order to emphasize education in "basic subjects".

 The school quickly grew to 1,200 students, but in the 1980s enrollment dwindled so low that policy changes were required.
 In the 1980s, under headmaster Nick Hagerman, Hammond Academy moved away from its segregationist roots.
 The school stopped flying the Confederate flag in 1984 and began recruiting minority students with scholarships.
 By 1988, the Hammond School had regained its tax-exempt status.
-By the 1990s, the resulting admission of more than just a token amount of minority students moved Hammond into what Jason Kreutner described as class-based segregation.
+By the 1990s, the resulting admission of more than just a token number of minority students moved Hammond into what Jason Kreutner described as class-based segregation.

 In 1989, the board of trustees voted to change the school's name to Hammond School.
 The school says the name change was "to adopt a global purpose".
 According to Tom Turnipseed, the name was changed in order to "moderate the shameful sensuality and radical racism of its namesake."

 In 2020, although several alumni asked the school to discontinue the use of Hammond's name because of his history of incest, pedophilia and sexual abuse, the board of trustees retained the name.
 NBA player Alex English, who sent his children to Hammond, said they experienced racism at the school, including from other parents who ostracized white students for dating black classmates.
 English transferred some of his children out of Hammond.